 I know.
 Some of you are probably laughing hysterically at the title of today's article.
 Too much nap time sleep?!
 Lots of you would probably give anything to have that the problem in your house!
 And we understand that.
 Most of the parents we work with have babies and toddlers who struggle with nap time sleep, and who need to take longer, more restorative naps.
 Those babies and toddlers desperately need a solid daytime nap schedule to help them get the nap time sleep they need.

 You just can’t take it anymore.
 The exhaustion, the bleary eyes, the waking-up-more-times-each-night-than-you-thought-humanly-possible...you’ve had it!
 “Enough is enough!” you’ve said to yourself.
 It's time to take action.
 It's time to reclaim your nights.
+It is time to start sleep training!
 This, readers, is the point at which many parents first visit the Baby Sleep Site.
 They’re beyond exhausted.
-They know their babies are waking more frequently than is necessary, but they just don’t know how to make the night waking
+They know their babies are waking more frequently than is necessary, but they just don’t